What is ROI?

 - Cost of the Investment → Total Amount Spent

-In particular, the ROI is most commonly used for internal purposes within companies, such as for their decision-making processes regarding which projects to pursue and for decisions on how best to allocate their capital.
+In practice, the ROI is not only used by individual and institutional investors to track their portfolio, but also by corporations that rely on the metric for internal purposes, such as their decision-making processes regarding which projects to pursue and for decisions on optimizing how to allocate their capital on hand.

-The higher the ROI on a project or investment, the greater the monetary benefits received — all else being equal.
+The higher the return on investment (ROI) on a project or investment, the greater the monetary benefits received — all else being equal.

 However, what constitutes whether the ROI is adequate differs based on the target return specific to the investor and the length of the holding period, among other factors.

-The formula for calculating the return on investment is as follows.
+The formula for calculating the return on investment (ROI) is as follows.

 For purposes of comparability, the return on investment metric is typically expressed in percentage form, so the resulting value from the above formula must then be multiplied by 100.

-The numerator in the formula, the return, represents the “net” return — meaning that the cost of the investment must be subtracted from either 1) the gross returns or 2) the total exit proceeds.
+The numerator in the formula, the return, represents the “net” return — meaning that the cost of the investment must be subtracted from either:

 For example, if the gross return on an investment is $100k while the associated cost was $80k, the net return is $20k.

-With that said, the return on investment can be calculated by dividing the $20k net return by the cost of $80k, which comes out to 25%.
+With that said, the return on investment (ROI) ratio can be calculated by dividing the $20k net return by the cost of $80k, which comes out to 25%.

-The return on investment is a widespread metric due to its simplicity since only two inputs are necessary:
+The return on investment (ROI) is a widespread financial metric due to its simplicity, since only two inputs are necessary to calculate the ratio.